- Sustainability TOP

 Further, with IM-based efforts to deliver quality assurance on a global scale, Isuzu endeavors to become a company trusted by every customer who needs Isuzu's commercial vehicles and diesel engines.
 In addition to classroom and practical training on the fundamentals of IM, the employees involved in production are provided with applied practical training so they can apply the knowledge and skills acquired in basic training on the job site and make improvements according to the situation.

-Number of Employees Who Received the Training in FY2024
+Number of Employees Who Received the Training in Fiscal 2025

 (Reference)